Origin-Byte/nft-protocol/rfc/README.md

 In our protocol, we give the trading contracts an ability to [state how much was an NFT sold for][royalties-create] and [wrap][royalties-wrap] those funds.
 Then, these funds are [unwrapped][royalties-unwrap] in the collection's contract.
 Royalties are distributed to creators.
-Rest of the coins are sent to the stated beneficiaries, such as the NFT seller or a marketplace as a commission.
+The rest of the coins are sent to the stated beneficiaries, such as the NFT seller or a marketplace as a commission.

 ## 2. Market (Liquidity Layer)